HandsOnDevOpsTraining/day4-team/readme.md

-osahon - I am adding a readme file
+osahon - I am adding a readmI
+Patrick is working on making some changes to this file